-Take a moment to think about the following question: What school subjects did you use in your job today?
+What school subjects did you use in your job today?

 Go ahead, really think!

 The real world is not a tidy collection of compartmentalized subjects, each in its own neat little box.
-Solving real-world problems often requires a blend of knowledge and skills from various disciplines.
+Solving real-world problems requires a blend of knowledge and skills from various disciplines.

-This is why interdisciplinary learning is such an exciting idea in education.
+This is why interdisciplinary learning is an exciting idea in education.
 By integrating different subjects into a single learning experience, we can better prepare students to solve the world’s biggest problems, which don’t fall neatly into school subjects.

 The MIT Media Lab, a lab on the frontier of cutting-edge research on AI, city planning, and education, goes even further, embracing what they call anti-disciplinary learning.
 “As we engage in tackling harder and harder problems that require many fields and perspectives, the separation of disciplines appears to be causing more and more damage,” says Joi Ito, former director of the Media Lab.

 At Prisma, our curriculum team has developed a unique interdisciplinary approach well-suited for our virtual environment.
 Here’s how we suggest approaching interdisciplinary learning design: